 Just outside the ring road, the Villa Ten Hompel has exhibitions about "Police, Administration, and Responsibility," including persecution of Jews during the Nazi era and reparations after the War.
 (It helps to know at least some German if you're going to visit this museum, which occupies a former police headquarters.)

-Other museums include the Leprosy Museum, the Museum of Lacquer Art, the Porcelain Museum, the university's Bible Museum and Botanical Gardens, the Westphalian Railroad Museum, and the Kannen Art Gallery in the Alexianer psychiatric hospital complex.
+Other museums include the Leprosy Museum, the Museum of Lacquer Art, the Porcelain Museum, the university's Bible Museum and Botanical Gardens, and the Kannen Art Gallery in the Alexianer psychiatric hospital complex.

 Next page: Münster hotels and hostels

 Copyright © 1996-2020 Durant and Cheryl Imboden.
 All rights reserved.